basp/nanibot/README.md

 > Nowadays the bot doesn't even care about the `markov_server` anymore
 > but at some point it really *depended* on it and would crash without
 > it being available.
-That explain why currently it still is the only
+That explains why currently it still is the only
 > service with an actual proper supervisor (`markov_sup`) process.

 The `markov` module is just a bunch of methods that combine nicely in order to do procedural generation of tokens based on *ngrams*.
 It should be quite useful on it's own outside the `markov_server` process which uses it to generate responses.
-Note that the `markov` module doesn't care about storage.
+Note that the `markov` module is a pure functional module.
 All persistence is handled by the `markov_server` and its internal ETS tables.

 ## getting started
 ### the erlang shell